jonaswer/Entscheidungsframework_Cameo_Systems_Modeler/README.md

 ![graph](software_architecture.png)

 The thesis can be also used as a documentation of the software as well as a guide for design system models of joining technologies.
+It can be sended by request on jonas.werheid@rwth-aachen.de